dry-python/returns/docs/pages/do-notation.rst

 .. code:: python

   from returns.do_notation import do_notation
-  from returns.either import Result, Success, Failure
+  from returns.result import Result, Success, Failure

   class CreateAccountAndUser(object):